EchoMAV/docs/docs/build_ardupilot.md

 cd echopilot_ai_bsp
 git checkout board_revision_0     # Select the appropriate revision
 ```
+!!! warning
-> Be sure you checked out the appropriate branch matching your EchoPilot AI hardware revision!
+    Be sure you checked out the appropriate branch matching your EchoPilot AI hardware revision!

-Install the ArduPilot board definition files into the correct folder using the provided `install_ardupilot.sh` script:
+Install the ArduPilot board definition files into the correct folder using the provided `install_ardupilot.sh` script.
+The first argument is the path to where you have the ardupilot repo on your system, e.g. `~/ardupilot`.
 ```
 ./install_ardupilot.sh ~/ardupilot
 ```